 South Africa ignited the travel bug within me, it opened a whole new world for me, which I am so grateful for three years later.
-My time spent there shaped these past three years: the way I went through university, my plans for the future, my aspirations and my goals.
-South Africa changed me for the better, and that will always remain most important thing that happened while there.
+My time spent there shaped these past three years: the way I went through university, my plans for the future, my aspirations, and my goals.
+South Africa changed me for the better, and that will always remain the most important thing that happened while there.

 Secondly, volunteering in South Africa has allowed me to experience a different side of the country that I wouldn’t have, had I only been visiting.
 In total, I got to spend almost four months living in a South African city.
 I got to experience life as a local: waking up and going to a township, chilling on the beach with South African surfers, going to coffee shops, experiencing markets, etc., basically things that locals do.
 Not only did I experience life as a South African, but I also got to see the side of South Africa that not many tourists see: townships.

 Most people who visit South Africa do the typical tourist things (which are awesome too), but never immerse themselves deeper.
 If they do visit a township it is through a tour.
 I got to go as a volunteer for months, I got to listen to my kids talk to me about their lives in the townships, and I got to go to two events I was invited to in the Capricorn townships.
-The first was a church event, and the second a birthday party.
+The first was a church event, and the second was a birthday party.
 These things, you can only experience by getting to know the people and by immersing yourself within a culture, amongst the people.
-By volunteering I got to do both things, and I am immensely grateful for the people that I met.
+By volunteering, I got to do both things, and I am immensely grateful for the people that I met.